ltdrdata/ComfyUI-Inspire-Pack/README.md

   * `Global Seed (Inspire)`: This is a node that controls the global seed without a separate connection line.
 It only controls when the widget's name is 'seed' or 'noise_seed'.
 Additionally, if 'control_before_generate' is checked, it controls the seed before executing the prompt.
     * Seeds that have been converted into inputs are excluded from the target.
 If you want to control the seed separately, convert it into an input and control it separately.

+* Regional Sampler - These nodes assists in the easy utilization of the regional sampler in the `Impact Pack`.
+  * `Regional Prompt Simple (Inspire)`: This node takes `mask` and `basic_pipe` as inputs and simplifies the creation of `REGIONAL_PROMPTS`.
+  * `Regional Prompt By Color Mask (Inspire)`: Similar to `Regional Prompt Simple (Inspire)`, this function accepts a color mask image as input and defines the region using the color value that will be used as the mask, instead of directly receiving the mask.
+    * The color value can only be in the form of a hex code like #FFFF00 or a decimal number.

 * Image Util
   * `Load Images From Dir (Inspire)`: This is almost same as `LoadImagesFromDirectory` of [ComfyUI-Advanced-Controlnet](https://github.com/Kosinkadink/ComfyUI-Advanced-ControlNet).
 This is just a modified version.
 Just note that this node forcibly normalizes the size of the loaded image to match the size of the first image, even if they are not the same size, to create a batch image.